pochu4/3294-Assign2/README.md

 # assignment2-johannc-ws2
- Assignment 2 for Web Scripting 2: React.js Website
+ Assignment 2 for Web Scripting 2: React.js Website including 3 third party packages
- This website is for MDIA 3294 and is a fictional resort.
+ This website is for MDIA 3294 and is about a fictional resort.

-Certain Content for the page is

 ## Project Setup: